swainechen/chenlab-training/sysadmin/bioinformatics.md

 It does not require knowledge of common SNPs and therefore is the only program that can generally recalibrate base quality scores on any organism (programs like GATK's BaseRecalibrator were designed primarily for human sequencing data, for example, and therefore only work well on data from a limited set of organisms).
 This means that base quality recalibration, leading to more accurate trimming and SNP calling, can now be used on any organism (specifically including bacteria).

 The main program is just a perl script.
 There's a fast and stripped-down `lacepr` program that does the basics of what GATK's PrintReads does.
+It's faster, is a bit more flexible to use to manage read groups, and also can recalibrate fastq files directly (so you can map "enough" to generate a recalibration, then recalibrate the fastq file, then do a full mapping with recalibrated data).

 There are some Perl dependencies - if you've done everything in the [initial system setup](system.md), all of these should be available already.
+Of course, all of these are already set up on the CHENLAB-PUBLIC AMI.
 ```
 sudo su -
 cd /usr/local/src